hpcgarage/intrepyddguide/optimizations.md

-The following sections show a set of program optimization techniques that aim at the improvements of performance and energy while keeping the underlying algorithms unchanged.
+The following sections summarize a set of  optimization techniques that aim to improve the performance and energy of an Intrepydd kernel.
+The algorithm improvement examples represent two simple possibilities.
-1. Loop invariant code motion
-2. Dead code elimination (general case and sparse element-wise)
+Many other such improvements are possible, depending on the algorithms that you are working on.
+1. Algorithmic improvement -- Loop Invariant Code Motion (LICM)
+2. Algorithmic improvement -- Dead Code Elimination (DCE), including element-based DCE for sparse matrices
-3. Loop fusion
+3. Parallelization
-4. Loop permutation
+4. Locality optimizations

-5. Parallelization
+ using pfor loops to reduce the delay term in the goal metric via parallelism, and also fusing/merging loops to reduce the energy term with improved locality, e.g., by replacing multiple passes over an array by a single pass.

 ### 1. Loop invariant code motion

-"Loop invariant code" is the code fragment that is enclosed one or more loops and its computation results are invariant across loop iterations.
-For instance:
+"Loop invariant code" refers to subcomputations that redundantly compute the same value in different iterations of a loop.
+Consider the following Intrepydd code example:
 ```python
     # Example 1-1 (before loop invariant code motion)
     for val in set:
         x1 = x0.abs().sqrt()
         x2 = add(x1, val)
 ```

-The first statement in the loop computes element-wise abs and sqrt of array `x0` and stores the results in array `x1`.
-Here the values of `x0` are invariant across iterations, and hence the results stored in `x1` are also invariant.
-Such computations (i.e., loop invariant code) can be moved from the loop body to reduce program execution time and energy.
+The first statement in the loop computes the element-wise abs and sqrt of array `x0` and stores the result in array `x1`.
+In this example.  the value of `x0` is invariant across iteration of the for loop, and hence the result computed in `x1` is also invariant.
+Such computations (i.e., loop invariant code) can be moved outside the loop body as follows, to reduce program execution time and energy:
 ```python
     # Example 1-1 (after loop invariant code motion)
     x1 = x0.abs().sqrt()
     for val in set:
         x2 = add(x1, val)
 ```

-This situation often happens in Python, especially when a single line of code contains many operations, e.g.,:
+After the LICM, there are fewer operations performed by the algorithm because the operations to evaluate `x0.abs().sqrt()` are only performed once, instead of `|set|` times.

+There can be many opportunities for LICM in Python and Intrepydd code, some of which may require the introduction of a new "temporary" variable.
+Another example is as follows:
 ```python
     # Example 1-2 (before loop invariant code motion)
     for val in set:
         x2 = add(x2, x1 @ x1.T)
 ```

-Since the results of `x1 @ x1.T` (i.e., Symmetric Rank-k Update for
+Since the result of `x1 @ x1.T` (i.e., Symmetric Rank-k Update for
-`x1`) are loop invariant, we can move this computation by storing its result into a temporal variable, e.g.:
+`x1`) is loop invariant, we can move this computation outside the loop by storing its result into a temporary variable as follows:
 ```python
     # Example 1-2 (after loop invariant code motion)
     tmp = x1 @ x1.T